sh4d0wp4tchers/securevault-project/README.md

 ### Usage

-The primary file, binary_mess.bin, is a standalone Python module.
+The primary file, trace.py, is a standalone Python module.
 Due to its experimental nature, direct execution may not yield meaningful results without proper context.

 To explore the module:
 ```bash